 We have already mentioned that this beautiful phone has its flaws, so it’s time to mention that as well.
 The biggest complaint to HTC relates to the lack of volume buttons.
 HTC tried to innovate this option, so it put fake touch buttons on the device.
 Unfortunately, this turned out to be a very bad idea because the buttons do not activate as users expect.
 There is no signal that anything with the sound has changed as you try to squeeze them, so you don’t know if you muted the phone until it rang.

 Another major objection relates to the gesture of squeezing.
-While the manufacturers try to present this gesture as a very practical and good thing, users resent and refuse to accept this gesture as a “killer feature”.
+While the manufacturers try to present this gesture as a convenient and good thing, users resent and refuse to accept this gesture as a “killer feature.”
 HTC experienced the same fate with its grip, so it is no wonder that this gesture was on the list of objections.

 Is this the last thing we’ll see from HTC?